Scottish Cross

 And what does the cost include?

-The charge covers accommodation, breakfast and packed lunches, evening meals, and all the transport including the minibus, fuel and ferry fares from the start of the walk at Fort William to the end of the pilgrimage at Oban on Easter Monday.
+The charge covers accommodation, breakfast and packed lunches, evening meals, and all the transport including the minibus, fuel and ferry fares from the start of the walk at Corran Bunkhouse to the end of the pilgrimage at Oban on Easter Monday.
 Additional costs are confined to the cost of getting to and from the pilgrimage and the price of a wee dram or an odd pint, any chocolate or such like that you may wish to buy.
-Please note that there are no cash points along the route until we reach Oban, so remember to bring cash with you.
+Please note that there are few cash points along the route, so remember to bring cash/card with you.

-It is essential that anyone embarking on this pilgrimage has good walking boots and waterproofs.
+It is essential that anyone embarking on this pilgrimage has good waterproof walking boots and waterproofs.
 Without them the experience can be extremely miserable, not to say painful.
+Please see our kit list for what to bring.

 Additional Considerations?